sf105/sttp-book/chapters/getting-started/testing-principles.md

 # Principles of software testing

-Now that we have some basic tools to design and automate our tests, we can think more about some testing concepts.
-We start with some precise definitions for certain terms.
+In this chapter, we first provide some terminology to the reader.
+Using the right terms help us in understanding each other better.
+We then discuss the differences between verification and validation.
+Finally, we discuss a few testing principles that will guide us (or, more specifically, force us to perform trade-offs whenever we choose a testing technique) throughout the book.

 ## Failure, Fault and Error

-We can use a lot of different words for a system that is not behaving correctly.
+It is common to hear different terms to indicate that a software system is not behaving as expected.
-Just to name a few we have error, mistake, defect, bug, fault and failure.
+Just to name a few: _error_, _mistake_, _defect_, _bug_, _fault_, and _failure_.
-As we like to be able to describe the problem in software precisely, we need to agree on a certain vocabulary.
+As we should be able to describe the events that led to a software crash more precisely, we need to agree on a certain vocabulary.
-For now this comes down to three terms: **failure**, **fault**, and **error**.
+For now, this comes down to three terms: **failure**, **fault**, and **error**.

 A **failure** is a component of the (software) system that is not behaving as expected.
+Failures are often visible to the end user.
-An example of a failure is the well-known blue screen of death.
+An example of a failure can be a mobile app that suddenly stopped working.
-We generally expect our pc to keep running, but it just crashes.
+Or a news website that suddenly started to provide yesterday news in the front page.
+The software system did something it was not supposed to do.

-Failures are generally caused by faults.
+Failures are generally caused by _faults_.
-**Faults** are also called defects or bugs.
+**Faults** are also called _defects_ or _bugs_.
-A fault is a flaw, or mistake, in a component of the system that can cause the system to behave incorrectly.
+A fault is the flaw in the component of the system that caused the system to behave incorrectly.
+A fault is usually highly technical and in many cases can be linked to the source code.
-We have a fault when we have, for example, a `>` instead of `>=` in a condition.
+For example, the fault was a `>` that was in place, instead of `>=` in an `if` condition.

-A fault in the code does not have to cause a failure.
+> Note that the existence of a fault in the source code does not necessarily lead to a failure.
-If the code containing the fault is not being run, it can also not cause a failure.
+> If the code containing the fault is never executed, it will never cause a failure.
-Failures only occur when the end user is using the system, when they notice it not behaving as expected.
+> Failures only occur when the end user is using the system, when they
+> notice it not behaving as expected.

-Finally we have the **error**, also called a **mistake**.
+Finally, we have the **error**, also called **mistake**.
-An error is a human action that cause the system to run not as expected.
+An error is the human action that caused the system to run not as expected.
-For example someone can forget to think about a certain corner case that the code might run into.
+For example, a developer that has forgotten to implement a certain corner case because that was not clear enough in the requirement.

-This then creates a fault in the code, which can result in a failure.
+In short: A mistake done by a developer often leads to fault in the source code that will eventually result in a failure.

+> In the code example of the previous chapter, the failure was the program returning
+> a large number.
+The fault was due to a bad `if/else if` condition.
+The mistake was
+> caused by me not dealing properly with that corner case.

 {% set video_id = "zAty8Rpg92I" %}
 {% include "/includes/youtube.md" %}